 I Cannot Even

-This is the most precious human in the history of ever.
+She is the most precious human in the history of ever.
 I am so thankful the Lord saw fit to cross our paths in such an unusual way.
 Blessed.
-I am blessed by her presence.
+Her presence blesses me.
 Her laughter is contagious.
 The fearlessness she attacks things is amazing.
 Yet, when she is struck at the knees, she ever so slightly bends and has a moment.
 The moments do not last.

 Her testimony is an amazing one.
-I am proud to call her friend.
+I am proud to call her a friend.